This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Tomato Salsa: I’m using a red tomato salsa for this recipe, but you can also make Chilaquiles Verdes by using tomatillo salsa (green salsa).
 Red chile sauce is also an option.

 - Cheddar Cheese: I recommend shredding your own cheddar cheese, as pre-shredded cheese comes with a powder on it that makes it less creamy.

 - Optional Extras: Try adding optional extras such as chopped fresh cilantro or parsley, avocado, crema or avocado crema, or pickled red onions.

 How to Make Chilaquiles

-- Use canola oil to lightly fry the tortillas.
-Fry on each side until crisp, then dry on paper towels.
+- Use canola oil to lightly fry the tortillas in a cast iron skillet.
+Fry on each side until crisp, then dry the fried tortilla chips on paper towels.

-- Add the tortillas back to the skillet and cook with salsa until thickened.
-Add the eggs, stir to combine, and finally, top with shredded cheese.
+- Add the tortillas back to the skillet and stir to combine.

 - Always wait until the last minute to assemble the chilaquiles.
 You never want them to be soggy.

 - When stirring the salsa into the lightly fried tortillas, keep a few of the edges dry to help retain some of that crispy texture.

 - You can make this recipe with fried eggs or scrambled, whichever you like best.
 If you want to make it with scrambled eggs, beat the eggs beforehand when you’re cutting the tortillas, then cook in the pan and set aside before adding salsa in step 3.